Oh Iboe: Plot

 Tjoa Kim Liong remarries after the death of his wife; his daughter, Loan, does not like her new step-mother.
 Tjoa becomes increasingly addicted to gambling, devoting all of his time to the habit.
 His business is surrendered to his Kian Hwat, who uses this newfound power to steal all of Tjoa's wealth.
 Years later Loan and her fiancé, Goan Hin, are able to recover the funds.

 Production

 Oh Iboe was directed and produced by The Teng Chun under his production house Java Industrial Film.
 Beginning with Sam Pek Eng Tay in 1932 they had directed commercially successful films based on Chinese legends.
-However, following Albert Balink's Pareh (Rice) in 1936 The began directing works with more modern stories which recognised native interests.
+However, following Albert Balink's Pareh (Rice) in 1936 they began directing works with more modern stories which recognised native interests.
 Oh Iboe was the second such film, following Gadis jang Terdjoeal (The Sold Girl) in 1937.
 The's brothers also worked on Oh Iboe: The Teng Liong served as cinematographer, while The Teng Hwi was sound director.
 It was shot in black-and-white.

 The film starred Lo Tjin Nio and Bissu.
 Bissu, known as a stage actor, made his feature film debut.
 Oh Iboe was advertised as containing Malay-language songs.